touchlab/KMMBridge/website/docs/spm/01_IOS_SPM.md

 :::caution

-When you acces repos in GitHub with Xcode, you need to authenticate to GitHub.
+When you access repos in GitHub with Xcode, you need to authenticate to GitHub.
 That isn't enough to access private GitHub release artifacts.
 You *also* need to add `~/.netrc` or Mac Keychain Access authentication info.

 :::